Blackpool deckchairs folded away by council

 Local writer and former deckchair attendant Barry McCann said: "The promenade will seem an empty place without them.

-"I'll also miss the fantastic suntans I used to get when working as a deckie."'Out of date'
+"I'll also miss the fantastic suntans I used to get when working as a deckie."

 The current stock of council-owned chairs was bought in the 1970s.